A History of Preston in Hertfordshire

 Charles Hill 1771c - 1839

 Charles Hill was born in about 1771.
 He married Mary Groom from Kings Walden on 5 January 1795 at St Mary’s, Hitchin.
-Based on the parish records of Ippollitts and Hitchin, details from Charles’ will and the records of Hitchin’s Back Street Baptist church, the couple probably had nine children.
+Based on the parish records of Ippollitts and Hitchin, details from Charles’ will and the records of Hitchin’s Back Street Independent church, the couple probably had nine children.
 The family were living at Preston in 1801 when their daughter Ann was baptized and were certainly occupying Pond Farm in 1811.

 Ann Hill married William Dearman.
 In 1851 they were at Halls Green, Weston, Herts.
 William was a blacksmith.
 John Hill was perhaps buried in Kings Walden 7 August 1803.
 Mary Hill was perhaps buried in Ippollitts 10 June 1818.
 Harriet Hill married William Pettifor on 3 October 1836 in Abbots Langley, Herts.
 Eliza Hill married William Rudd on 10 February 1836 at St Mary, Hitchin.
 In 1851, William was a baker in Willian, Herts.
 Emma Hill married William Brown.
 By 1861 they had bought the Red Lion inPreston.
 Charlotte Hill married Daniel Queenborough on 12 February 1837 in Deptford, Kent.
 Daniel farmed at Stopsley near Luton.